pecknigel/learning-resources/index.md

 This page features all of the available repositories from [Prescription Free Academy](https://prescriptionfree.academy/).
 There are links to the README to get started, the files themselves and the issues (if any) for each repository.

-It can be handy to bookmark this page so that you can easily find everything.
+It can be handy to bookmark this page.

 ## Practice Projects